juanchoclasses/assignment1-gracex123/CodeReview.md

 ### Name of student that you code reviewed.
-- Name:
+- Name: Shuyao Yu
-- GitHub ID:
+- GitHub ID: Susiee03

 ### Things that you noticed
 - Did the variable names make sense?
+Yes, they all make sense to me.
 - Is the code functional?
+Yes.
 - Are the comments readable?
+Yes, they are concise and readable.
 - Are the function names self-explanatory?
+Yes, they follow the naming rules and are self-explanatory.